-- Empire line: When it comes to dresses to hide a tummy, empire line styles come up on top.
-They draw attention to the smallest part of your torso by nipping in directly beneath your bust.
-The rest of the dress should have a flared, A-line fit which floats over the stomach.
+- Empire line: When it comes to hiding your stomach, empire line styles are always a good bet.
+Drawing the eye to the smallest part of your torso by nipping you in directly under the bust, they give the illusion of a higher waistline.
+The rest of the dress should have a flared or A-line fit that floats over the stomach.

 Gorgeous dresses to hide a tummy, chosen by our fashion experts